sontek/monkeystud/README.md

 MonkeyStud is a poker variant, suitable for computer play.

-The game is played with a 32 card deck, only the duece through nine are used.
+The game is played with a 32 card deck, only the deuce through nine are used.
 The best three card hand wins.
 The hand ranks are: high card, pair, straight, flush, trips, straight flush.